hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 </p>

 ## Gene Set Enrichment Analysis (GSEA)
 While over-representation analysis is helpful and commonly used, it does require you to subset your gene list using an arbitrary threshold.
 There could very well be many genes that very narrowly miss this threshold and are therefore not considered in the functional analysis.
-To get around this there are there are **functional class scoring (FCS) methods** which can be helpful.
+To get around this there are there are **functional class scoring (FCS) methods** that can be helpful.
 For these methods the hypothesis is that **although large changes in individual genes can have significant effects on pathways (and will be detected via ORA methods), weaker but coordinated changes in sets of functionally related genes (i.e., pathways) can also have significant effects**.
 Thus, rather than setting a threshold to identify 'significant genes', all genes are considered in the analysis.
 The gene-level statistics from the dataset are aggregated to generate a single pathway-level statistic and statistical significance of each pathway is reported.
 This type of analysis can be particularly helpful if the differential expression analysis only outputs a small list of significant DE genes.

 A commonly used example of an FCS method is GSEA [(Subramanium A. et al, 2005)](https://www.pnas.org/doi/10.1073/pnas.0506580102).
-Gene set enrichment analysis utilizes the gene-level statistics or log2 fold changes for all genes to look to see whether gene sets for particular biological pathways (i.e. derived from KEGG pathways, Gene Ontology terms, MSigDB etc) are enriched among the large positive or negative fold changes.
+Gene set enrichment analysis utilizes the gene-level statistics or log2 fold changes for all genes to look to see whether gene sets for particular biological pathways (e.g., derived from KEGG pathways, Gene Ontology terms, MSigDB, etc) are enriched among the large positive or negative fold changes.

 <p align="center">
 <img src="../img/gsea_overview.png" width="500">